rmFlynn/-MMseqs2_vs_HMMER_for_DRAM/README.md

 ## TO DO

 Finish all major tests.

 Validate data choussess for reading and filtering data.

 Add additional info to readme

-We will discuss the use cases that will be supported, the inputs and outputs, and any other unanswered questions that are related to the ASV to Bins project.
+Finish the time plots

+Clear all plots and analysis data and re-run